ahmedopolis/Weather-Journal-Application/README.md

 ### Setup environment

 Once the assets are within a folder, the environment needs to be setup.
 To do-so, it would be worthwhile using Git commands.
+It is pre-installed on Mac OS and Linux Distros, but not on Windows.
 For more information on how to setup Git on PC, please use the following link: <https://www.computerhope.com/issues/ch001927.htm>.
 To use the herein project, it will be necessary to have both Node.js and npm.
 To download them, please use the following link: <https://www.npmjs.com/get-np>.
 </br></br>
 To check if Node.js is installed, run the following command in the terminal: